officelifehq/docs/docs/documentation/operate/expenses.md

 By default, in your account, no one will have access to the accountant role — not even administrators.
 You have to manually enter a name of an employee to add him to the list of authorized employees with this privilege.

-To add a new accountant, you simply have to click on the Add button, then type the first letters of the person you want to add.
+To add a new accountant, you  have to click on the Add button, then type the first letters of the person you want to add.

-Finally, simply select the employee from the search results and this person will have an immediate access to the Expense tab on the dashboard.
+Finally,  select the employee from the search results and this person will have an immediate access to the Expense tab on the dashboard.

 Note that when the employee becomes an accountant, (s)he receives a notification that will inform him that (s)he has access to this new role.